 Can guinea pigs eat haylage?
-The answer is yes, guinea pigs can eat haylage, but it is only recommended for the fully grown guinea pigs.
-And, the grown cavies need this very moderately because it has some calcium.
-The difference between haylage and hay is that haylage has a sweeter and more pleasant smell and aroma.
-It is even noted that haylage is better as far as dust content goes – it is quite dust-free in most cases – this is good for the cavies because dust creates respiratory issues.
-Anyway, the haylage is very aromatic and pleasant for the guinea pigs.
-But, it should not be given very often – we’ll explain this in more details below.
+Guinea pigs can eat haylage, but it is only recommended for fully grown guinea pigs.
+The grown cavies need this very moderately because it has some calcium.
+It is very aromatic and pleasant for the guinea pigs.
+But, it should not be given very often.

-One of the slight benefits of haylage is that it is a fermented food item.
+One of the minor advantages of haylage is that it is a fermented food.
 The haylage has natural sugars in it, so during a fermentation process, those sugars change to volatile fatty acids and lactic acid.

 Nutrition Facts of Haylage

 Haylage is a very dense and filling type of food.
 It has many nutrients and should be given in carefully and in moderation.
 Otherwise, this might lead to weight gain.
 This is not a great risk for the health, however, precaution is needed a bit.

 Also, once haylage is fully unwrapped, it doesn’t last so good very long.
 Even pet shop owners and veterinarians advise using up the haylage in a short period of time.
 This is because it gets stale and loses aroma and some nutrients very fast.